kuzGo/project-MS2/README.md

 - Contact
   - Contact is a part of the navigation bar and will bring the user to the section of the page where they will be able to contact the business owner with any questions they might have.
 - Hero Image
   - Hero image of three bottles with neon lights glowing effect indicating to the users the theme of the entire website and what the website purpose is.
-The colors of each bottle matches the shape of the colors of three navigation bar buttons.
+The colors of each bottle match the shape of the colors of three navigation bar buttons.
   - Hero image heading and informative text present to the user what the business of the owner is before they continue with browsing the website .
   - The Get Quote button is a part of the hero image section and invites potential users to contact the business owner should they want to get a quote for one of the options the business owner can offer.
 When this button is clicked it will bring the user to the contact section where they can make an inquiry.
   - A chewron animation is pulsing and directing the visitor of the website to scroll below and browse the website.